Tshxlxfelx/alx-system_engineering-devops/0x02-shell_redirections/README.md

-find  . -type f -name "*.js" -delete - deletes reqular files find . -type d ! -path . | wc -z - counts directories and sub directories in the current folder ls -t . | head - displays 10 new files in directory
+find  . -type f -name "*.js" -delete - deletes reqular files find . -type d ! -path . | wc -z - counts directories and sub directories in the current folder ls -t . | head - displays 10 new files in directory sort | uniq -u - takes list of words as input and prints only words that appear only once